 Exchange & Clearing House Use Only

-7.Exchange Operations (EO)
+7. Exchange Operations (EO)

 Complete list of documents received by: Time received:

 8. Market Surveillance

 Time received: Time returned to EO:

 Received by:

 Positions verified by:

 9. Risk Management

-5. Not management

-Maniford by

 Verified by:

+·

 10. Clearing and Settlement Operations

 Registered by:

 Trade Ref.
 No. :

 Approved by:

-Approved by: Head Operations & Risk Management or delegate
+Head Operations & Risk Management or de elegate

 Time : Date:

-The NLT Facility Trade Registration form can also be downloaded on the Bursa Malaysia website using the

-link as provided below: